 Corrective action will be enforced in order to maintain a safe and orderly school environment that is conducive to student learning.
+Corrective

-Corrective action must be reasonable and necessary under the circumstances and reflect the district's priority to maintain a safe and positive learning environment for all students and staff.
+Disciplinary action must be reasonable, culturally responsive, and necessary under the circumstances, while reflecting and reflect the district's priority to maintain a safe and positive learning environment for all students and staff.
+The district will administer disciplinary action in a way that responds to the needs and strengths of students, supports students in meeting behavioral expectations and keeps them within the classroom to the maximum extent possible.

 No student will be expelled, suspended, or disciplined in any manner for the performance of or failure to perform any act not related to the orderly operation of the school or school-sponsored activities or any other aspect of the educational process.
 No form of "discipline" (as that term is used in Procedure 3241P) will be enforced in such a manner as to prevent a student from accomplishing a specific academic grade, subject, or graduation requirements.